rust-embedded/discovery/src/11-usart/buffer-overrun.md

 }
 ```

-You probably received something like this on your laptop when you executed the program compiled in
+You probably received something like this on your computer when you executed the program compiled in
 debug mode.

 ``` console